chammaaomar/chammaaomar.github.io/_posts/2020-01-27-headFirstC.md

     return 0;
 }
 ```
 prints "the function add_4 lives at: 0x1017b9f20".
 Technically speaking, you can indeed access the function by dereferencing the function pointer, however `(&add_4)(7) == add_4(7)`, so it is not necessary.
 Function pointers allow you to pass function as function arguments.
 When declaring a function parameter, you would declare for exmaple `int *f_ptr (int)`.
 Additionally, you can construct an array of function pointers.
-They must all have to have the same signature, *i.e.* same parameter types and return types.
+They must all have the same signature, *i.e.* same parameter types and return types.
 A typical declaration looks like `int (*funcptr_arr[3]) (int, int)`.
 Such a container is useful because it can make your program easily extensible and scalable, as opposed to a branch if/else or switch logic.
 Below we show an example, where we have an instruction consisting of two operands and an operation to perform on them.

 ```c